 Yoga is absolutely great for you.
 Not only does yoga do wonders for your muscles and joints, but it also reduces stress and tension throughout the body.
-It’s simply great for the body and for the mind.
+Check out Breathing Deeply’s post and discover how yoga is simply great for the body and for the mind.

 The best thing is, yoga is a very easy practice to get started in.
 Introducing yoga into your daily life is not an uphill struggle, but instead, it is an enjoyable process.
 These are our top 6 tips for getting started in daily yoga practice.